 Pillar

 Wavebird treats monetization as product infrastructure, not leftover ad inventory.
-Sponsored chats, prompt moments, and inference-time placements are grouped under one operating model: monetizing compute without touching the model output.
+Sponsored chats, prompt moments, and inference-time placements are grouped under one operating model: coupling monetization to compute while keeping the product path and proof layer explicit.

-This page consolidates the older topic split across ads in chats, sponsored chat, sponsored prompts, and prompt ads.
-Those pages all describe variants of the same commercial intent: monetizing a GenAI session while keeping disclosure, product control, and trust intact.
+This monetization pillar combines ads in chats, sponsored chat, sponsored prompts, and prompt ads into one operating model for monetizing GenAI sessions while keeping disclosure, product control, and trust intact.

 The important distinction is not the keyword.
 It is whether the sponsored layer stays separate from model behavior and whether users can understand what is happening.